This assignment

 when I was a PhD student in ecology

+at Oregon.
 Carlos Galindo and I perfected it

 in a course for non-scientists on Human Ecology

+at UBC.
 I’ve used it in several kinds of courses since,

-fully for those who tried it, sometimes dramatically.
+successfully for those who tried it, sometimes dramatically.

 The depth and power of students’ responses astounded me